ImMandl/vegfood_avsluttendeoppgave/README.md

 # vegfood_avsluttendeoppgave

 This site is built using <a href="https://sapper.svelte.dev/">sapper</a>.
-Sapper is a framework for building extremely high-performance web apps based on <a href="https://svelte.dev//">svelte</a>
+Sapper is a framework for building extremely high-performance web apps based on <a href="https://svelte.dev//">svelte</a>.

 ## Structure

 Files in ./src/route uses component from ./src/components to hold their content.
 The route files containt minimal html and css, exception can be made for files in ./src/route/recipes and ./src/route/faqs.

+Images, graphics, fonts and other such items are kept in their own folders inside ./static Exception is the favicon wish is based in at the top level of ./static.

 This site...
 - uses <a href="hhttps://firebase.google.com/docs/auth">Firebase Authentication</a> for log in